-- Jurgen 1 and Jurgen 2 are located roughly 5 kilometres apart along an east trending corridor of linear EM conductors and are highlighted by multi-element soil anomalies with confirmed uranium in till and favourable geology; also boulder sample 15401 found roughly 4 kilometres east along the same conductor corridor from Jurgen 2 assayed 1.41% U3O8; - Johnston Lake/GAP is an area of favourable geology and geophysics interpreted complex structure highlighted by historic and newly mapped uraniferous boulders (1.40% and 0.36% U3Oଃ; samples 15355 and 15352 respectively), and new and historic soil and lake sediment anomalies; - Kingston Lake is highlighted by coincident soil and abundant new and historic lake sediment anomalies associated with favourable geology and EM and a magnetic geophysics interpreted complex dome structure; - Sava Lake is highlighted by biogeochemical anomalies and new and historic lake sediment samples extending along a 1.4 kilometre section of a strong EM conductor; and, - Daniel's Bay (Burrill Bay area) hosts coincident soil and biogeochemical anomalies in an area of EM and magnetic geophysics interpreted complex geology and structure.
+- Jurgen 1 and Jurgen 2 are located roughly 5 kilometres apart along an east trending corridor of linear EM conductors and are highlighted by multi-element soil anomalies with confirmed uranium in till and favourable geology; also boulder sample 15401 found roughly 4 kilometres east along the same conductor corridor from Jurgen 2 assayed 1.41% U3O8; - Johnston Lake/GAP is an area of favourable geology and geophysics interpreted complex structure highlighted by historic and newly mapped uraniferous boulders (1.40% and 0.36% U3O8; samples 15355 and 15352 respectively), and new and historic soil and lake sediment anomalies; - Kingston Lake is highlighted by coincident soil and abundant new and historic lake sediment anomalies associated with favourable geology and EM and a magnetic geophysics interpreted complex dome structure; - Sava Lake is highlighted by biogeochemical anomalies and new and historic lake sediment samples extending along a 1.4 kilometre section of a strong EM conductor; and. - Daniel's Bay (Burrill Bay area) hosts coincident soil and biogeochemical anomalies in an area of EM and magnetic geophysics interpreted complex geology and structure.

-In addition, during 2014 the Company added 1,941 hectares to the Genesis property through a combination of purchase, property exchange and staking in both Saskatchewan and Manitoba.
+In addition, during 2014 the Company added seven claims totaling 1,941 hectares to the Genesis property through a combination of purchase, property exchange and staking in both Saskatchewan and Manitoba.
 These seven claims are all in the Johnston Lake/GAP priority area and are contiguous with existing Genesis property claims.

-The GAP 1, 2 and 3 claims, located just onto the Manitoba side of the border, and claims MC2077 and MC2078 were acquired by staking.
-Claim MC1246 was purchased from an arm's length party for 100,000 shares of the Company.
-The six claims overlie portions of a significant EM conductor that extends southwest from Manitoba where SMDC intersected 0.1% U_3O_8 over 0.2 metres in hole JM-01 in 1981.
+The GAP 1, 2 and 3 claims (located just onto the Manitoba side of the border) and claims MC1246, MC2077 and MC2078 overlie portions of a significant EM conductor that extends southwest from Manitoba where SMDC intersected 0.1% $U_3O_8$ over 0.2 metres in hole JM-01 in 1981.
 The area is highlighted by a radioactive boulder train extending over five kilometres southwest into the Genesis Property and numerous anomalous regional lake sediment samples, including 195 ppm U (sample GSC-773748).

-A legacy claim of only 35 ha, S-111916 was acquired through an asset trade.
-Roughrider fully released its 100% interest in its Lasky Lake claim (MC2020) in exchange for a 100% unencumbered interest in claim S-111916.
-S-111916 overlies the historic Charcoal 6 anomaly, which has produced numerous bedrock samples with highs up to 208 ppm U, 4240 ppm Th, 30,136 ppm LREE, 853 ppm HREE, and 447 ppm Mo (sample RD058).
+The 35 ha legacy claim S-111916 overlies the historic Charcoal 6 anomaly, which has produced numerous bedrock samples with highs up to 208 ppm U, 4240 ppm Th, 30,136 ppm LREE, 853 ppm HREE, and 447 ppm Mo (sample RD058).